bardackx/my-snippets/coding-problems/optimize-your-friend-group.md

 # Optimize your friend group

+## Warning
+Apparently this is la NP complete :P

 ## Problem

 From all the persons taken into account `P`, find the smallest set of friends `A`, such that you cover at least one member of `X`% of all the friend groups `F`.